How to Prepare yourself for Everest Base Camp Trek?

 There is no doubt that the base camp trek is worth every pain and challenges, but the least we can do is keep ourselves safe from any health hazards by preparing physically and mentally for the trek.
 With all the right preparations, you will find yourself in the base camp amid the glorious Himalayas smiling back at you for your presence.

-You are interested for EBC Trek but still confused about the package!
+✔ If you are interested for EBC Trek but still confused about the package!
 Contact us

 1) What kind of accommodation is available on the base camp trek?

 ➤ Everest base camp trek is a teahouse trekking.
 The teahouse have basic accommodation, serving Nepalese staple food Dal and Bhat with other side dishes.
-However in the major stopping points like Lukla, Phakding and Namche you can have a luxury/deluxe accommodation of your choice.
+However in the major stopping points like Lukla, Phakding and Namche, you can have a luxury/deluxe accommodation of your choice.

 2) Do I need permits for the base camp trek?